-If you’re in a long-term relationship, and you and your partner are both considering taking out a life insurance policy, you may be wondering about the pros and cons of single and joint life insurance policies.
+If you’re in a relationship, and you and your partner are both considering taking out a life insurance policy, you may be wondering about the pros and cons of single and joint life insurance policies.

 A single life insurance policy is what you generally think of when you hear the term ‘life insurance’: cover for one person, which pays out if that person dies within the policy term, as long as you pay your premiums.
 The cost of any life insurance policy depends on lots of factors, including your age, health, job, and lifestyle.